skurhse/trans-hotlines/README.rst

 --------------------------

 `National Domestic Violence Hotline`_
-  :emphasis:`US`
+  US · English · 24/7

-  - Hotline that can help victims and survivors of domestic violence.
+  Hotline that can help victims and survivors of domestic violence.

 Crisis text lines
 ------------------